johnjiangtw0804/johnjiangtw0804/README.md

 Right now, I'm pursuing my Master's degree in Computer Science at SJSU.
 I'm passionate about building software as it bridges the gap between virtual environments and the real world 🌎

 🔭 I’m currently working on
- 1. https://github.com/UCSD-Socially-Dead-Organization/tree-hole-backend with my classmates from UCSD.
-It is the backend part of a social application written in Go.
+1. I collaborated with my classmates from UCSD on the backend of a social application, tree-hole-backend, which is written in Go.
- 2. Researching on potential projects...
+2. I'm currently learning the basics of React.
+3. I'm actively looking for SDE jobs.